larssb/HushDNS/ReadMe.md

 #### Running Pi-hole

 The ad blackhole system.
-Reduces your risk of being [PFL (page load finger printed)][PFL], blocks ads, speeds up the load-time of websites.
+Reduces your risk of being [PLF (page load finger printed)][PFL], blocks ads, speeds up the load-time of websites.

 1. Download the [Pi-hole docker-compose file][pihole-docker-compose]
    1. Ensure to go through the template Pi-hole docker-compose file and change the necessary values accordingly